caseycesari/streetsweeper/README.md

 ## Assumptions

 `streetsweeper` assumes you have a list of U.S. addresses that are generally readable.
 It doesn't parse the components of an address, nor does it verify that the addresses are real USPS, certified addresses.
-It only cleans them up (removes extra spaces) and standardizes their format according to a specified format.
+It only cleans them up (removes extra spaces) and standardizes their format according to user specified options.

 ## Use Cases

 - Joining two datasets by address.
 Note: Joining data by addresses is rarely a good idea (properties can have multiple addresses, addresses change, etc), but sometimes it's the only field you have to join two datasets.
-- Consistently formatting addresses for display on a map, graphic, etc.
+- Displaying addresses in a consistent format on a map, graphic, etc.

 ## Installation

+For Node.js: `$ npm install street-sweeper`.

-For Node.js, and to use the `streetsweeper` command line tool, use npm: `$ npm install -g street-sweeper`.
+To use the command line tool, use npm with the global flag: `$ npm install -g street-sweeper`

 In the browser, include `streetsweeper.min.js`.